karanpraharaj/academic-kickstart/content/authors/admin/_index.md

 #  link = "files/cv.pdf"

 +++
-I am a visiting research assistant at the [GREYC Lab](https://www.greyc.fr/?page_id=29&lang=en) at the [University of Caen, Normandy](http://welcome.unicaen.fr/research/) in France.
-My current work, supervised by Prof. [Gaël Dias](https://dias.users.greyc.fr/), focuses on Patch-based Identification of Lexico-Semantic Relations.
+I am a student working in Computational Linguistics and Natural Language Processing.
+Currently, I'm visiting the [GREYC Lab](https://www.greyc.fr/?page_id=29&lang=en) @ [University of Caen, Normandy](http://welcome.unicaen.fr/research/) in France, as a research assistant.
+My work here, supervised by Prof. [Gaël Dias](https://dias.users.greyc.fr/), focuses on Patch-based Identification of Lexico-Semantic Relations.If that is too much jargon, [here]() is a summary which anyone can read.

 My research interests include Lexical Semantics and Deep Learning models for natural language processing applications.
+My Twitter feed is a lot more active than this blog.
+You can follow me [here](https://www.twitter.com/intrepidindian).